MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 }
 ```

-**The key**: Nodes have `get_last_output()`—a single queryable value from their most recent sample.
+**The key**: Nodes have `get_last_output()`, a single queryable value from their most recent sample.
 The particle network runs at visual rate (60Hz), the node runs at audio rate (48kHz).
 The network simply reads whatever value the node last computed.

 **No conversion, no special routing**.
 The node doesn't know it's controlling particles.
 The particles don't know the value came from audio synthesis.
 Numbers flow through the same substrate.